SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

   contains elements: arg, send, recv, despls, operator, request, type, message, status
   attributes:            name -> The name of the function.
 Used for naming handles, functions etc.
                       version -> The mpi version this function was added to the standard.
+        [optional] deprecated -> The mpi version this definition was removed from the standard.
              [optional] async -> Defines that the function is asynchronous.
 The value defines the name of the argument that is the mpi request.
-            [optinal] mpiName -> Defines the name that is used for the real mpi function in the generation process.
+              [optional] type -> The return type of the function.
+(Default: int) [optinal] mpiName -> Defines the name that is used for the real mpi function in the generation process.
 If not defined the name of the function will be taken.
          [optinal] mediHandle -> Defines the handling type of MeDiPack for this function possible options are:
                                     transform: Preforms AD handling
                                       disable: Ignores the function
                                       handled: Ignores the function, but indicates that the function is handled in a wrapper.
+                                      forward: Creates a define for the function forwarding.
                                       default: Just produce a forward handling to the normal MPI function. [default value]